sarietta/theoputer-blog/content/posts/databus.md

 That means the DIP switches aren't needed anymore.
 Instead we use the fact that everything that outputs to the databus does so through a tristate buffer.
-If nothing is outputing to the databus then the value on those lines will be... well what?
+If nothing is outputting to the databus then the value on those lines will be... well what?
 Inherently it will be noise, but we can easily add 16 pull-down resistors to the databus simultaneously avoding grounding out the databus lines and providing a nice default